hareko/php-merge-xml/README.md

 $opts - the options array:

-- join - common root name if any source has different root name (*root* by default, specifying *false* denies different names)
+- join - common root name if any source has different root name (default is *root*, specifying *false* denies different names)
-- updn - traverse the nodes by name sequence (*true* by default) or overall sequence (*false*)
+- updn - traverse the nodes by name sequence (*true*, default) or overall sequence (*false*)
-- stay - use the *stay* attribute value to deny overwriting of specific node (*all* by default, can be array of values, string or empty)
+- stay - the destination node *stay* attribute value to deny overwriting of specific node (default is *all*, can be array of values or empty)
-- fmt - *DOMDocument::$formatOutput* property value (*true* by default)
-- enc - *DOMDocument::$encoding* property value (*utf-8* by default)
-- clone - use the *clone* attribute value to clone specific nodes if they already exists (empty by default, can be array of values, string or empty)
+- keep - the source node *keep* attribute value to deny overwriting of specific node (default is *all*, can be array of values or empty)

 **$oMX->AddFile($file)**;